Lunch Box: Oven-Baked Panko Chicken

 - Watermelon/Blueberry or any other fruit

-- In a sautee/frying pan heat oil and add seasoned bread crumbs with little bit of chili flakes.
-Toast for few minutes, until golden on medium temperature.
+- few minutes, until golden on medium temperature.
 Set aside.

-- Cut chicken into long thinner strips; season it just a little with a salt or any other seasoning that you like(I used about few pinches of Kick’n Chicken® Seasoning on all)
+- Cut chicken into long thin strips; season it just a little with salt or any other seasoning that you like(I used about few pinches of Kick’s Chicken® Seasoning on all)

-- Place a baking pan into a fridge for 15 minutes or 10 minutes into freezer. (it could be also in freezer over night, just make sure to place it in airtight ‘freezer’ safe container)
+- Place a baking pan into a fridge for 15 minutes or 10 minutes into a freezer. (it could be also in the freezer overnight, just make sure to place it in airtight ‘freezer’ safe container)

 - Preheat the oven on 350°F-375°F-depending on your oven (180°C-190°C/4-5 Gas)

-- Bake for 20 minutes or until food/chicken thermometer reads 160-170°F (according by food safety.gov)
+- Bake for 20 minutes or until food/chicken thermometer reads 160-170°F (according to by food safety.gov)

-- Take it out and cover with paper kitchen towel until ready to be packed.
-Also it could be placed in a container with fitted lid, and in the fridge after it has been cooled down.
-Tips in the notes**
+- Take it out and cover with a paper kitchen towel until ready to be packed.
+Also, it could be placed in a container with a fitted lid, and in the fridge after it has been cooled down.